 Quantum provides “network connectivity as a service” between interface devices managed by other OpenStack services (most likely Nova).
 The service works by allowing users to create their own networks and then attach interfaces to them.
 Like many of the OpenStack services, Quantum is highly configurable due to it’s plug-in architecture.
 These plug-ins accommodate different networking equipment and software.
 As such, the architecture and deployment can vary dramatically.
 In the above architecture, a simple Linux networking plug-in is shown.

-• Quantum plugins and agents perform the actual actions such as plugging and unplugging ports, creating networks or subnets and IP addressing.
+accepts API requests and then routes them to the appropriate quantum plugin for action.- Quantum plugins and agents perform the actual actions such as plugging and unplugging ports, creating networks or subnets and IP addressing.
 These plugins and agents differ depending on the vendor and technologies used in the particular cloud.
 Quantum ships with plugins and agents for: Cisco virtual and physical switches, Nicira NVP product, NEC OpenFlow products, Open vSwitch, Linux bridging and the Ryu Network Operating System.
 Midokua also provides a plug-in for Quantum integration.
 The common agents are L3 (layer 3), DHCP (dynamic host IP addressing) and the specific plug-in agent.

-• Most Quantum installations will also make use of a messaging queue to route information between the quantum-server and various agents as well as a database to store networking state for particular plugins.
+and various agents as well as a database to store networking state for particular plugins.

 Quantum will interact mainly with Nova, where it will provide networks and connectivity for its instances.